Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Additional theoretical results and proof

 \subsection{Asymptotic efficiency}

-For any distribution $P$ on the observed data, we use replace subscript $*$ with $P$ to denote functions and quantities of $P$ rather than $P_*$.
-For example, we use $Q_{P,\tau}$ to denote the survival probability $Q_{*,\tau}$ with $P_*$ replaced by $P$.
+For any distribution $P$ and a $P$-integrable function $f$, we use $P f$ or $P f(O)$ to denote $\int f \intd P = \int f(o) P(\intd o)$.
+Note that, if $f$ is random, $P_* f$ is also random by definition.
+Let $P_n$ denote the empirical distribution.
+For any distribution $P$ on the observed data, we replace the subscript $*$ with $P$ to denote functions and quantities of $P$ rather than $P_*$.
+For example, we use $\beta_{P}$ to denote the survival probability $\beta_{*}$ with $P_*$ replaced by $P$.
+We also use $\expect_P$ to denote expectation with respect to $P$.